DavidGaev/Ticketing-Lab/README.md

 <img src="https://i.imgur.com/wevv96G.png" height="80%" width="80%" alt="Ticketing System"/>
 <br />
 <br />
 This is how the ticket creation page looks like.
-You would select issue type and then write what issue you are facing
+You would select issue type and then write what issue you are facing <br/>
 <img src="https://i.imgur.com/2THa0Ue.png" height="80%" width="80%" alt="Ticketing System Steps"/>
 <br />
 <br />
-Enter the number of passes: <br/>
+This is what it would look like for a IT Support individual when a ticket is written and ready to be solved <br/>
 <img src="https://i.imgur.com/b1oWKsd.png" height="80%" width="80%" alt="Ticketing System Steps"/>
 <br />
 <br />